katcipis/sophia/notes/design-deploy-internet-scale.md

 ```

 Every time you are documenting a series of commands to be executed on a shell,
-think "Why this cant be a script ?".
-I has my share of documentation on wikis,
+think "Why this can't be a script ?".
+I had my share of documentation on wikis,
 with lots of commands, it is just plain stupid.
 Documentation is always better
 as code.
 It is formal, exact and you can execute it without space
 for human errors.
 It scales much better.